 There are several steps you can take to get the best results:

 - Be patient.
-Once you and your doctor have selected an antidepressant, it may take four to eight weeks for it to be fully effective.
-In some cases, it may take 12 to 14 weeks to achieve the full effects of an antidepressant.
+Once you and your doctor have selected an antidepressant, it may take six or more weeks for it to be fully effective.
 And with some medications, you can take the full dosage immediately.
 With others, you may need to gradually increase your dose.
 Talk to your doctor or therapist about coping with depression symptoms as you wait for medications to take effect.

 - See if the side effects improve.
 Many antidepressants cause side effects that improve with time.
 For example, initial side effects when starting an SSRI can include nausea, loose bowel movements, headache and insomnia, but these symptoms usually go away as your body adjusts to the antidepressant.
 Sexual side effects may be eased by adding or substituting bupropion.